 The memory suitcase is a free loan service which is available from Museum of Liverpool for up to two weeks at a time.

 We recommend attending House of Memories dementia awareness training to give you the skills to run a reminiscence session.
-Our current set of training days continues until March 2014.
+New workshop dates will be available later this year, keep an eye on this page or sign up for our bi-monthly email newsletter for further information.

 Guided visits to the Museum of Liverpool specially for older local people